Physical Address:South Mountain State Battlefield6620 Zittlestown RoadMiddletown MD 21769

 The state battlefield, located along the gaps of South Mountain, includes valuable farm and forestland, and is home to diverse wildlife.
 Only here does the Appalachian National Scenic Trail intersect a major Civil War battlefield.

 South Mountain Battlefield is on the National Register of Historic Places, recognizing its historical significance in American history.
 The National Park Service, which administers the official federal list of districts, sites, buildings, structures and objects significant in American history, architecture, archeology, engineering and culture, confirmed the Battlefield's application in January 2011.
-Read details about the historical significance of South Mountain Battlefield on the DNR press release.

 National Register of Historic Places applications submitted for South Mountain Battlefield can be viewed in detail below: